jorgejcabrera/dynamo-poc/README.md

 After that, a book collection was created and saved in a local Dynamo and local MySql.

 ## Requirements
-- Kotlin
-- Docker
-- MySql
-- Dynamo
+You only need Docker :)

 ## Installation
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Docker](https://www.docker.com/get-started) installed on your computer.
 From your command line: